File a Report

 Data Breaches will be subject to a specific handling, involving CERN's computer security team, following CERN's Data Breach Response procedure.

-If you are afraid of possible disadvantages, the ODP can communicate the case to the service without disclosing your identity, and act as a middle-man between you and the service for confidentiality reasons.
+If you are afraid of possible disadvantages, the ODP can communicate the case to the serviced without disclosing your identity, and act as a middle-man between you and the service for confidentiality reasons.
 This is obviously not possible if the purpose of your report involves your own personal data.

 CERN's legal framework does not prescribe a delay to handle reports, however the ODP will do its best to do this as swiftly as possible.